RarceD/FuckWoffu/README.md

 }
 ```

 There is an option to randomize your entry, leave and lunch time to look more human.
-You just have to set the maximun unpunctuality for your entry and lunch.
+You just have to set the maximun unpunctuality for your entry and leave, and lunch.

 ```json
 {